 Soon after its implementation, Amazon, and Walmart both together witnessed market cap loss of $50 billion.

-Last week, Morgan Stanley in a report had said that India’s new FDI norms for e-commerce might mush the US retail behemoth to divest its stake in the homegrown e-tailer.
+Last week, Morgan Stanley in a report had said that India’s new FDI norms for e-commerce might push the US retail behemoth to divest its stake in the homegrown e-tailer.
 However, Flipkart CEO refuted the report.

 Meanwhile, the govt has assured industry that that better enforcement of the FDI policy on e-commerce will contribute to the growth of the sector and create a level playing field for new players.